-Annually for the term of the contract:
+Annually, for the term of the contract:

-- 1. Each Contractor must submit a list of their Board of Directors or investor group to the CDD, and maintain on-site membership lists for any sub-committees to the Board and Conflict of Interest Disclosure Forms completed by each Board or sub-committee member. - 2.
+- 1. Each Contractor must submit a list of their Board of Directors or investor group to CDD, and maintain on-site membership lists for any sub-committees to the Board and Conflict of Interest Disclosure Forms completed by each Board or sub-committee member. - 2.
 The Contractor shall: - a.
-Hold a training session with its Board or comparable, appropriate decision-making group, and any sub-committee explaining the Federal requirements regarding Conflict of Interest and each member's responsibilities and rights under those regulations. - b.
-Distribute a copy of this Attachment to each member, subcommittee member, potential loan or investment recipient, supplier or Contractor. - c.
+Hold a training session with its Board or comparable, appropriate decision-making group, and any sub-committee explaining the federal requirements regarding conflicts of interest and each member's responsibilities and rights under those regulations. - b.
+Distribute a copy of this Exhibit to each member, subcommittee member, potential loan or investment recipient, supplier or Contractor. - c.
 Maintain, on site, copies of the minutes from each Board or corporate meeting, or any meeting at which the investment or use of CDD funds is discussed. - d.
-Incorporate into each loan or investment information package, application, contract, and closing documents, a full copy of the conflict of interest regulations contained in the contract with the City.
+Incorporate into each loan or investment information package, application, contract, and closing documents, a full copy of the COI regulations contained in the contract with the City.